P.O. Box 201444

 Sometimes, the most effective way to reach families is through the children.
 Milk feeding is an outreach to children in poor areas.
 Many of these children do not get the nourishment they need.
 A Bible lesson and singing is combined with a nutritious snack, ministering to both body and soul.
 This ministry to children also opens doors for ministry to the parents, many of whom will attend an adult Bible study at the same time.
 Although this outreach is called a “milk feeding” often the snack might consist of other foods, such as coconut juice, fruit, bread, noodles, or rice.

 Radio provides a very effective tool for reaching out to the community.
 A positive and practical Biblical message opens up doors of ministry within neighborhoods.
-At a cost of only $5 per hour, Christian radio makes it possible to bring the Gospel to residents who are unable or unwilling to attend a Christian church.
-Ptr.
-Randy Rivera has said that many times, when he goes to someone's house to ask if they are interested in a Bible Study, the resident will say that they recognize his voice from the radio, and very much enjoy his program.
-By building this rapport, the resident is much more willing to hear the Gospel and be interested in a regular Bible study.
+At a cost of only $10 per hour, Christian radio makes it possible to bring the Gospel to residents who are unable or unwilling to attend a Christian church.